 While it’s always advisable to stock a reasonable amount of bottled water at home in case of emergencies that disrupt the water supply, HVLCSD does not expect this health outbreak to disrupt service to our customers.

 We are committed to providing safe, reliable water and wastewater services to meet your public health and safety needs during this difficult period.

-District facilities are closed to the public until April 30, 2020, to protect both staff and customers.
-Customer service remains available by phone during business hours.
-You can still drop off payments, Start, Stop and Transfer Service by calling our main number at (707)987-9201 or email at (redacted).
+District facilities are now open to the public.
+To protect customers and our staff please wear a mask when entering the lobby and adhere to social distancing and protective measures that have been established.
+You may still drop off payments, Start, Stop, and Transfer Service by calling our main number at (707)987-9201 or email at firstname.lastname@example.org.

 Please consult the resources below for additional information on how to stay healthy and updated during the coronavirus outbreak.